Question: How do I sell my first e-commerce business?

-John Max: You sold…you sold kind of a big business.
+John Max: You sold…you sold a kind of big e-commerce business.

 John Max: you want to have the leverage.